720kb/ndm/ISSUE_TEMPLATE.md

 ### IMPORTANT

-- npm permissions (fixed, not-fixed)(see https://docs.npmjs.com/getting-started/fixing-npm-permissions):
+- npm permissions fixed or not-fixed? (see https://docs.npmjs.com/getting-started/fixing-npm-permissions):

-- If you using npm > v4.1.2 then run `npm doctor` and paste the output here:
+- If you are using npm > v4.1.2 then run `npm doctor` and paste the output here:

-- node installed via (brew, n, nvm, pkg, other ...):

 - How to replicate the bug/issue, if you know it: